Skip to content

 Tiny Foam Material

 The suit helps retain the heat in the body when swimming or diving.
 The material lets in a little amount of water to pass through the wetsuit; once inside, water fills the space between the inner layer of the material and the body.
-This tiny water layer is then warmed up with the temperature of the body hence making your body to be warm and well-insulated as you dive or swim.
+This tiny water layer is then warmed up with the temperature of the body hence making your body to be warm and well-insulated as you dive or swim.&nbsp

 Made to Fit the Body